Professor of Evolutionary Anthropology

 Major research interests in processes of social cognition, social learning, cooperation, and communication from developmental, comparative, and cultural perspectives.
 Current theoretical focus on processes of shared intentionality.
 Empirical research mainly with human children from 1 to 4 years of age and great apes.

-Cross-Cultural Patterns in the Ontogeny of Cooperation awarded by Max Planck Institute (Principal Investigator).
+Cross-Cultural Patterns in the Ontogeny of Cooperation awarded by Jacobs Foundation (Principal Investigator).
 2016 to 2021

 The Ontogeny of Cooperation awarded by Max Planck Institute (Principal Investigator).
 2016 to 2017